 Birth Control Movement and African American Women in Kentucky

-One other note of importance is that during the early 1930s and during The Depression, birth control became one of the most profitable new industries through advertising and marketing to women consumers.
-Hundreds of birth control ads were placed in both white and African American media for a variety of mail order products in spite of federal and state interstate distribution laws; the items were sold as feminine hygiene products.
+During the early 1930s and The Depression, birth control became one of the most profitable new industries, marketed heavily to women consumers.
+Hundreds of birth control ads were placed in both white and African American media for a variety of mail order products in spite of federal and interstate distribution laws; the items were sold as feminine hygiene products.
 By 1938, annual sales for birth control totaled more than $250,000,000 and continued to increase.

 For more information on the Birth Control Movement in Kentucky, see J. G. Myers, A Socio-historical Analysis of the Kentucky Birth Control Movement, 1933-1943 (dissertation), University of Kentucky, 2005; D. McRaven, Birth Control Women: Controlling Reproduction in the South, 1933-1973 (dissertation), University of Kentucky, 2006; and the website Planned Parenthood of Kentucky: a history.
 For more on marketing during the Birth Control Movement, see Women and Health in America, by J. W. Leavitt.